Interview (2003 film)

 Interview is a 2003 Dutch drama film, directed by Theo van Gogh, starring Katja Schuurman and Pierre Bokma.
 The film is about a war correspondent having an interview with a soap opera actress.

 Katja Schuurman was nominated for a Golden Calf for Best Actress at the 2003 Netherlands Film Festival.

 Steve Buscemi's remake of the same name premiered in 2007.

-Laurence Postma's Hindi remake Cover Story was released in August 2011.
+Laurence Postma's Hindi remake The Interview: Night of 26/11 was released in August 2021.

 Plot

 War correspondent Pierre Peters (Pierre Bokma) is sent by the newspaper he works for to interview soap opera actress Katja (Katja Schuurman).
 The film describes what happens during the interview inside the house of Katja and also what happens right before and after outside the house.